 Living in Brooklyn

 How the cost of living in Brooklyn feels to you will depend largely on where you’re moving from.
 Moving from Manhattan, you may have a little extra room in your budget now that you’re saving a bit on rent and other expenses.
 Those moving from cities like Washington D.C., L.A., or San Francisco will also find comparable living costs.
 But people moving from other parts of the country or smaller cities may have sticker shock when they start looking for apartments.
-Average rent in Brooklyn hovers around $2,900.
-Your actual rent will vary greatly depending on the location, apartment style, and whether you’ll be sharing costs with roommates.
+Average rent in Brooklyn hovers around $3,252 for a 650-square-foot apartment.
+Your actual rent will vary greatly, though, depending on the location, apartment style, and whether you’ll be sharing costs with roommates.

 Brooklyn is home to so many great neighborhoods for every taste and lifestyle.
 While there’s no one perfect place for everyone, here are a few of our favorite places in Brooklyn.